This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Luxury Hotels in Puerto Natales

 Hotel Simple Patagonia – If you came for the magnificent views in Puerto Natales then this is a great option.
-Located on the shores of the lake with large floor to ceiling windows, the views are unmacthed.
-It is located in its own secluded area about 6 km from the town.
-The rooms are stunning, the staff are friendly, and the reviews are exceptional.
+Located on the shores of the lake with large floor-to-ceiling windows, the views are unmatched.
+It is located in its own secluded area about 6 km (3.7 mi) from the town.
+The rooms are stunning, the staff is friendly, and the reviews are exceptional.

 Hotel Costaustralis – One of the closest luxury hotels to town and right on the main boardwalk of the lake, Hotel Costaystralis is a top choice.
 The luxury furnishings and design are amazing and the restaurant has the best views in Puerto Natales.